kekland/inspector/README.md

 It's quite straightforward to use, just tap on the widget that you want to measure or tap on the pixel to get its color.

-You can also use keyboard shortcuts - `Shift` will toggle the color picker, and `Alt` or `Cmd` will toggle the widget inspector.
+You can also use keyboard shortcuts - `Shift` will toggle the color picker, `Z` will toggle the zoom, and `Alt` or `Cmd` will toggle the widget inspector.

 ## Examples